 Luxembourg banking and financial institutions are not geared towards large financing or syndications.
 In addition, they tend to focus their strategy more on private banking activities than on investment banking or commercial credit.
-Most of the financing operations are carried out by European branches of US banks or UK banks, or UK branches of French and German financial institutions.
-Each of them tend to deal according to their national market practices.
+Most of the financing operations are carried out by European branches of US banks or UK banks, or UK branches of French or German financial institutions.
+Each of them tends to deal according to their national market practices.

-Flex provisions have been increasingly predominant in the post-LBO boom and continue to be a key protection for arrangers.
+Flex provisions have been increasingly predominant in the postleveraged buyout (LBO) boom and continue to be a key protection for arrangers.
 The arrangers negotiate the authority to modify the terms of the committed debt, including rights to reallocate the debt among tranches or to allocate a portion of the committed amount to newly created tranches or subordinated facilities.
-In addition, financings included pricing flex at levels substantially higher than expected market-clearing prices, and imposed additional adjustments for changes in market indices.
-Other provisions include excess cash flow sweep (an increase in percentage subject to sweep) or an increase in financing ceilings.
+In addition, financings include pricing flex at levels substantially higher than expected market-clearing prices, and impose additional adjustments for changes in market indices.
+Other provisions include excess cash flow sweep (increase in percentage subject to sweep) or increase of financing ceilings.

-Some observers have also commented that arrangers continue to be 'reluctant to underwrite particular covenant levels and definitions or sponsors' forms of documents'.
+Some observers also comment that arrangers continue to be 'reluctant to underwrite particular covenant levels and definitions or sponsors' forms of documents'.

 27 Are securities demands a key feature in acquisition financing in your jurisdiction?
-Give details of the notable features of securities demands in your jurisdiction.
+Give details of the notable features of securities demands in your jurisdiction?

-Arrangers would have the right to require from a borrower to replace the bridge loan with a permanent financing package.
+Arrangers have the right to require the borrower to replace the bridge loan with a permanent financing package.
 Bridge financing would ordinarily finance initial capex investments.

-The issuance of free warrants for acquiring equity interests or other debtequity instruments that have tax hybrid characteristics, thus allowing tax deductions in target countries and exemptions on income in the lender's jurisdictions, would also frequently secure bridge financing.
-Pre-closing, a demand for securities to be put in escrow before financing is rare due to the legal constraints in corporate law on the ease to proceed to the issuance of securities in advance or on demand.
+Bridge financing can also frequently be secured by the issuance of free warrants entitled to acquire equity interests or other debt-equity instruments having tax hybrid characteristics, allowing tax deductions in the target countries and exemption on income in the lender's jurisdictions.
+Demands to place pre-closing securities in escrow before financing are not frequent, due to corporate law constraints on the ease to proceed to the issuance of securities in advance or on demand.

-Tax-driven instruments would be the most popular securities for optimising the tax efficiency of the transaction.
-These techniques are generally mostly adopted by private equity houses in deal acquisition.
-The terms and conditions of the securities would generally be those prevailing in the markets in which the syndicated banks compete for financing.
-Terms of securities would be negotiated on a case-by-case basis and include various features such as secured versus non-secured, quoted or non-quoted with a maximum number of demands for securities with a minimum issuance amount for each call.
+Tax-driven instruments would be the most favoured type of securities with the view to optimise the tax efficiency of the LBO.
+These techniques are generally adopted for the most part by private equity houses in deal acquisition.
+The terms and conditions of the securities would usually be those prevailing in the markets in which the syndicated banks compete for financing.
+Terms of securities would be negotiated on a case by case basis and include various features such as secured vs non-secured, quoted or nonquoted with a maximum number of demands for securities with a minimum issuance amount for each call.
 Financing conditions would also set the weighted average yield for all securities to be issued irrespective of their tranches and time of issuance.